hbctraining/Pseudobulk-for-scRNAseq/lessons/pseudobulk_DESeq2.md

 Save the Rscript as `DE_analysis_scrnaseq.R`.

-## Load libraries
+### Load libraries

-After bringing in the raw counts data for our experiment, we will use tools from various packages to wrangle our data to the format needed, followed by aggregation of the raw counts across the single cells to the sample level.
-Then, we will use DESeq2 to perform the differential expression analysis across conditions of interest.
-To learn more about the DESeq2 method and deconstruction of the steps in the analysis, we have [additional materials available](https://hbctraining.github.io/DGE_workshop_salmon_online/schedule/links-to-lessons.html).

-Let's load the libraries that we will be using for the analysis.
+Next, let's load the libraries that we will be using for the analysis:

 ```r
 # Load libraries